Flexibility of Capability Foundations

 This is the facet pattern.

-Some go further and say that there are bits within the capability with the capability with more 1 among those bits convey more authority.
+Some go further and say that there are bits within the capability and more bits means more authority.

 In the latter case a simple fast ‘hardware’ function can derive weaker caps from stronger caps to the same object.

 This is seductive but Keykos chose not to do this.